 The icing on the proverbial cake is the retelling of Arthur Schwartz and Howard Dietz's "You and the Night and the Music."
 Here once was a quiet, crepuscular piece with every possible shade night, from grey to blue to purple.
 Now, in its place stands a breathtaking sweep of harmonic brilliance rushed through at almost breakneck speed, but with precision in melody and time.
 The pulse of the piece is now perfectly deconstructed and put back together again with mystical dexterity.
 It is a nimble work now; absent is the noir-ish effect.
 Absent also is the mournful, almost dervish-like mood.
 In its place is a sparkle that keeps the nocturnal imagery alive, but spotlights it all with something new and wholly magnificent.

 This album is a veritable masterpiece.
 Its echo comes from the soul of the musicians and it is heard and felt first in the heart then in the ear where it resonates with brilliance throughout the breathtaking sweep of the music.

-Sendup; Like It Never Was; Childmoon Smile; Four On One; Lost Horizon;; Retractable Cell; My Refrain; Lullaby for Imke; You and the Night and the Music.
+Sendup; Like It Never Was; Childmoon Smile; Four on One; Lost Horizon; Retractable Cell; My Refrain; Lullaby for Imke; You and the Night and the Music.

-Dave Liebman: tenor and soprano saxophones; John Abercrombie: guitar; Marc Copland: piano; Drew Gress: bass; Billy Hart: drums.
+Dave Liebman: tenor and soprano saxophone; John Abercrombie: guitar; Marc Copland: piano; Drew Gress: bass; Billy Hart: drums.